Fairfax Reckless Driving Lawyer

 A good Fairfax reckless driving lawyer will understand the defensive nuances to this particular form of reckless driving.
 Importantly, the bus cannot simply be any old bus; it must be yellow, have emergency lights, and it must have “School Bus” written on the front and back of the vehicle.
 If the bus does not meet these specifications, then you cannot be charged with reckless driving.

 Any Fairfax reckless driving lawyer will tell you that there have been cases where the driver of the bus failed to use their emergency lights and, as a result, the defendant could not be convicted of reckless driving.
-With that said, it takes a skilled and knowledgeable Fairfax reckless driving lawyer to assert these defenses in manner which can best help you obtain the best possible outcome in your reckless driving case.
+With that said, it takes a skilled and knowledgeable Fairfax reckless driving lawyer to assert these defenses in manner which can best help you obtain a favorable outcome in your reckless driving case.

 Passing an Emergency Vehicle (Virginia Code § 46.2-829)